OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:9

-> Blessed are those who make peace,
+> Blessed are those who are peacemakers,
 > for they shall be called the children of God.

 ## Matthew 5:10